nvdweem/intellij-sqlserver-backup-restore/README.md

 **Note:** AWS and probably also Azure don't seem to support file based backing up and are not supported by this plugin.

 ## Change notes
+1.0
+- Plugin can be used while IntelliJ is indexing

 0.8.1
 - SQLServer backup compression won't be done for Express, 'Express with Advanced Services' and Web editions even if it's turned on because they don't support it